Ciona robusta: As an invasive species

-Going across the Atlantic Ocean, C. robusta were collected in Egyptian waters sometime in the early 1800s and was found to be widespread throughout the Mediterranean Sea by the late 1800s.
-The specimen collected and recorded were not confirmed by molecular evidence, rather only by descriptions left by Hoshino and Nishikawa (1985).
+Going across the Atlantic Ocean, C. robusta was collected in Egyptian waters sometime in the early 1800s and was found to be widespread throughout the Mediterranean Sea by the late 1800s.
+The specimens collected and recorded were not confirmed by molecular evidence, but rather only by descriptions left by Hoshino and Nishikawa (1985).
 On the Atlantic coast of Europe, C. robusta has been found to coexist with C. intestinalis in Plymouth Harbor and Brittany, France; however, the distribution of C. robusta in this region is very specific to certain locations and is more spread out compared to the range of C. intestinalis in the same region.

-In South Africa, C. robusta was reported to be present in Durbin on the Indian Ocean in 1955.
+In South Africa, C. robusta was reported to be present in Durban on the Indian Ocean in 1955.
 It was then later reported on the Atlantic side in Saldanha Bay in 1962, followed by other South African ports by 2001.
 While C. robusta has not been confirmed in all locations, it was confirmed to be C. robusta from populations Cape Town in South Africa.

 In South America, species have been found in Mar del Plata, Argentina (1945); San Antonio Este (2005); Puerto Madryn (2005), and occasionally between Santos and Rio de Janeiro.
 However, molecular confirmations need to be made to solidify this evidence of C. robusta invasion of South American waters.

 In the Pacific Ocean, C. robusta was first reported in Port Jackson in Sydney, New South Wales in 1878 and later found at many ports throughout the southern coast of Australia.
 In New Zealand, C. intesinalis was first reported in 1950 in the Lyttleon, Napier and Nelson harbors, which are mainly on the eastern side of New Zealand.
-There were, however, specimen in Nelson harbor that were identified by molecular genetics to be C. robusta.
+There were, however, specimens in Nelson harbor that were identified by molecular genetics to be C. robusta.
 While there have also been reports of tunicate populations in Chile and along the Peruvian border, there have not been any molecular identifications to confirm the populations as being C. robusta.

 Overall, there has been a significant amount of research done on the invasiveness of the species C. robusta.
-However, there is a lack of a large amount of confirming molecular genetics information on these species and the closeness they have to C. intestinalis.
+However, there is a lack of a large amount of confirming molecular genetics information on this species and the closeness they have to C. intestinalis.
 More information should be collected that is based on molecular genetics in the future, so as to more fully understand the invasive habits of C. robusta.